-The German Studies Program offers students a wide variety of courses in language, literature, film, and culture taught in German, as well as classes in anthropology and sociology, history, music, philosophy, and political science.
+The German Studies Program offers students a wide variety of courses in language, literature, film and culture taught in German, as well as classes in anthropology and sociology, art, history, music, philosophy, and political science.
 Stressing the interrelatedness of linguistic competency and broad cultural literacy, German studies classes cover a wide range of literary periods, intellectual history, and film and visual culture.
-The diverse approaches to German culture(s) prepare students for graduate work in several academic disciplines, as well as for a variety of international careers.
+The diverse approaches to German culture(s) prepare students for graduate work in several academic disciplines, as well as for a variety of global careers.
 German studies can be pursued as course major or minor or as a major and minor in the Honors Program.

 The Academic Program

-- Completion of a minimum of 8 credits in courses numbered 003 and above.
+Majors must complete a minimum of 8 credits in courses numbered 003 and above.

-- Three of the 8 credits may be taken in English from among the courses relevant to German studies listed in the catalog under literatures in translation (e.g., LITR 054G or LITR 066G) or from courses listed as eligible for German studies (see list below).
+- Majors in course are required to take Topics I and II in German Studies (GMST 020 , GMST 091 ) in progression and, for Topics III, enroll in a class above 100.
+Up to 3 credits may be taken in English from among the courses #50s and #60s relevant to German studies listed in the catalog under literature in translation (e.g., LITR 054G or LITR 066G) or from courses listed as eligible for German studies (see list below).

 Typical Course of Study:

-- GMST 003
+- GMST 003 (Fall Year 1 or 2)

-- GMST 008
+- GMST 008 (Spring Year 1 or 2)

 Students are strongly encouraged to spend a semester in Germany or at least participate in a summer program in a German-speaking country.
 Of the classes taken abroad, a maximum of 2 credits will normally count toward the minor.
 In case of double majors, this number can be increased in consultation with the German Studies coordinator.

 Typical Course of Study:

-- GMST 003
+- GMST 003 (Fall Year 1 or 2)

-- GMST 008
+- GMST 008 (Spring Year 1 or 2)

 Honors Major and Minor in German Studies